Lasar1k/Homework02/README.md

 # Homework02
-Just typing some words so it could be different from main branch and add some comments
+Just typing some words so it could be different from main branch and add some comments and some more comments